daigotanaka/daigotanaka.github.io/getting-to-yes.md

 Finally, the authors reminded me that building relationship is the first step before anything because we are negotiating with individual humans whether it is a talk between a husband and wife or a talk of nations.

+### How I negotiated to stay in USA when my visa was rejected

 While I was reading, I thought of one of a few occasions in my life that I took on a seemingly tough negotiation, and resolved in a creative way.
 After getting